superfly/docs/flyctl/cmd/flyctl_ssh_log.md

-Log of all issued SSH certs
+Log of all issued SSH certs.
+Each organization has its own root certificate.

 ## Usage
 ~~~